Avignonet massacre

-Background

 Guillaume Arnaud and Etienne de Saint-Thibery, the chief inquisitors of the County of Toulouse were visiting Avignonet.
 Arnaud and Saint-Thibery were lodged at the castle of Raymond VII, Count of Toulouse.
 The count's nephew, Raymond d'Alfaro sent a letter to Montsegur, where there were a number of prominent Cathars, including Pierre Roger.

 The letter informed Pierre Roger that the inquisitors were in Avignonet.

-The trip to Avignonet

 Pierre Roger set out for Avignonet with about 15 knights and 40 horse riding sergeants, which was about half of his Montsegur garrison.
 Pierre Roger stopped at the town of Gaja-la-Selve, taking up a reserve position while the others continued.

-The attack on the castle and subsequent massacre

 By nightfall, the raiders had arrived at Avignonet.
 A messenger continued to give them information about the activities of the inquisitors.
 Sympathetic locals opened the gates for the raiders and twelve knights and fifteen locals marched toward the castle.
 The raiders broke down the castle door and hacked the inquisitors to death.
 Eleven men died.
 The castle was then looted.

-Aftermath
+The massacre was celebrated by Cathars in short vernacular songs (coblas esparsas).
 Eventually, the French government decided to crack down on the Cathars, resulting in the Siege of Montségur from 1243 to 1244.

+Victims

+The twelve victims at Avignonet were: